You are currently viewing Pregnancy Headache Care: Non-Invasive Options

 • Generalized movement discomfort

-For individuals preparing for pregnancy or currently expecting, discussing hormonal influences with a healthcare provider may help support spinal and joint function during pregnancy.
+For individuals preparing for pregnancy or currently expecting, discussing hormonal influences with a healthcare provider may help help spinal and joint function during pregnancy.

 Pregnancy introduces significant hormonal shifts, including changes in relaxin and progesterone levels.
 These hormones help prepare the body for pregnancy by softening ligaments and muscles, promoting joint mobility and flexibility.
 However, hormonal influences may extend beyond the lower body, affecting neck posture and jaw alignment, which may contribute to pregnancy-related headaches.